Risks

 Handwriting/literacy

 Research has indicated that the physical process of forming letters when writing (which doesn’t become fluent until around age 10) is an important part of encoding letters and sounds, which impacts on the development of letter recognition and literacy.
-'Keyboards cannot replicate the inherent cognitive and educational benefits that handwriting provides,'(Mann et al, 2015).
+'Keyboards cannot replicate the inherent cognitive and educational benefits that handwriting provides' (Mann et al, 2015).
+Studies have found that students have less understanding and retention of information when taking notes in class on a laptop compared to handwriting.

 A large randomised trial by Carter et al (2016) found students who had laptops and devices removed from class performed significantly better in exams than those with both restricted and unrestricted access.

-The stylus has been seen by some schools as a solution that allows young students to learn to write in a digital learning environment.
+The stylus has been seen as a solution that allows young students to learn to write in a digital learning environment.
 A stylus can allow additional functions that handwriting cannot, and can augment learning for students with special needs.
 However, the stylus is 'yet to be perfected' and has not been broadly adopted.

 Studies have looked into the differences between pen and paper writing versus pen-based interaction with devices.
 They note that writing with a stylus on glass does not provide the same experience as pen and paper.
 The smooth glass offers limited feedback, so users have to keep an 'eyes on the screen' approach to compensate for this.
 Users hold their hand differently on the screen compared to paper, which can lead to fatigue.
 Despite technology aimed at correcting the issue, 'unintended touch,' where the device detects additional touch points from the users can be a problem, as can latency (delay in mark making).
 Latency does not exist with pen and paper as the ink rolls out instantly.
 The inaccuracy of the stylus is a common frustration, with ink not being deposited where expected.
 Study participants have also reported using a stylus affected writing speed and size, and they made larger, straighter and seemingly more haphazard gestures when sketching.
 Users report higher frustration using a stylus compared to pen and paper, and note a preference for pen and paper interface.